dev-kant-kumar/dev-kant-kumar/README.md

 ---

-## About Me
+## 🚀 About Me

-I'm Dev Kant Kumar, currently in my first semester of BCA at Vinoba Bhave University, Hazaribagh.
-My long-term goal is to become an AI and ML engineer, but I understand it's a journey that takes time.
-In the meantime, I am passionate about learning web development and app development.
-Currently focusing on frontend development, I also have a good knowledge of the C language.
-I enjoy programming and am working on various projects, with a current focus on building a voting system in C.
+Hey there! 👋 I'm **Dev Kant Kumar**, currently embarking on my first semester of BCA at Vinoba Bhave University, Hazaribagh.

+🌟 My long-term goal?
+To become an **AI and ML engineer**.
+It's an exciting journey that I'm diving into headfirst.
+Meanwhile, I'm fueled by a passion for **web development and app development**.
+I'm currently honing my skills in **frontend development**, and I've got a solid foundation in **C programming**.

+💻 I find joy in programming and am currently immersed in diverse projects.
+Right now, my focus is on crafting a **voting system in C**.

+Let's connect, collaborate, and make the tech world a little more amazing together! 🌈✨

 ---